 - One representative from the women’s group

-- Three members at large
+- Three to four members at large

 Wellesley High School Golf

 Nehoiden Golf Club is once again pleased to host the 2018 Wellesley High School Girls Team during the Spring Season.
 Below you will find a list of practice and match times throughout the spring season.
 The course will remain open for Member and Guest play during all practice and match play dates, with priority going to the WHS Girls Team at the first tee during scheduled times.
 Please refer to the 2018 Wellesley High School Girls Schedule for a complete list of practice and match day events.
 You can also refer to our Nehoiden GC Calendar for details.